berkayahi/berkayahi/README.md

 ## Communities

-<li>YTU Blockchain (2021 - ..)</li>
+<li>YTU Blockchain (2021 - 2022)</li>
 <li>YTU IEEE (2019 - 2020)</li>
 <li>ESN YILDIZ (2021 - 2022) --> Web Project Administrator</li><br>
-Currently I am a board member at YTU Blockchain student club where we're trying to improve ourselves at blockchain technology related topics.
+I was a board member at YTU Blockchain student club where we were trying to improve ourselves at blockchain technology related topics.

 ## Fields of Interest
 <li>Blockchain</li>